How to estimate travel expenses

 I like MOMONDO because I can explore all the options in one place and decide what’s best for my vacation budget.

 On one trip, we used the tool to discover that flying from Fayetteville, NC was cheaper than flying from Raleigh.
 Sure, I drove an extra 30 minutes to get there, but I saved about $200.
 Great investment!

 KAYAK is similar to MOMONDO and can help you save money on travel.

 You can book flights, hotels, rental cars and even cruises through KAYAK.
 I compare prices I find on Momondo (which offers date flexibility) with Kayak (for specific dates) as Kayak is more of a booking site.

 I use the map feature with KAYAK to help me visualize where a hotel is.
 Once I know what I want, it’s easy to book through KAYAK.

 A new feature making it even easier to plan through KAYAK is their summer trip calculator tool!
 Just plug in your starting location and your destination, the number of travelers and general dates of travel.
 KAYAK’s summer trip calculator will show you estimated air travel costs, road trip costs and suggested hotels.
 Plug those numbers into our worksheet and a lot of the work to estimate travel expenses is already done!

 Step by step guide to planning vacation expenses

 1. The Cost of Travel — how much will it cost to get there?

-But, sometimes, when you way out all the costs of vacation travel, flying is the better choice.
-Sometimes, it’s not.
+But, sometimes, when you weigh out all travel expenses, flying is the better choice for the overall vacation budget.